US Jury Deciding Fate Of Ex-cops Involved In George Floyd Murder - UrduPoint

 Tou Thao, 36, J. Alexander Kueng, 28, and Thomas Lane, 38, are on trial in Federal court in Saint Paul for their roles in Floyd's May 2020 death in the sister city of Minneapolis.

-"It's your duty to find the facts," Judge Paul Magnuson told the jury of eight women and four men, "and then apply the law."
-"Don't allow sympathy or prejudice to influence you," the judge said before sending the jurors off to begin their deliberations.
+"It's your duty to find the facts," Judge Paul Magnuson told the jury, "and then apply the law."
+"Don't allow sympathy or prejudice to influence you."
+The jury of eight women and four men huddled for about seven hours on Wednesday without reaching a verdict and is to resume deliberations Thursday morning.

 Prosecutors and defense attorneys for the three men wrapped up their closing arguments on Tuesday after a one-month trial.